-Here's what happened--verse 24, "Then he was no more, because God took him away."
+Here's what happened.
+Verse 24 says, "Then he was no more, because God took him away."
 In other words...

 B. He experienced a glorious transition.
-One minute Enoch was here in this sin-cursed world, and the next minute he was in the presence of God.
+One minute Enoch was here in this sincursed world, and the next minute he was in the presence of the One with whom he had been walking by faith for 300 years!
 What a reward!

 By the way, I don't read that Enoch had any say in the matter.
 There was no bargaining.
-But for Enoch being close to God was so important that going to be with God was natural.
+Yet being close to God was so important to Enoch that going to be with Him was the fulfillment of his heart's chief longing.

 Is that true of you?
 Is being close to God your #1 aim in life?
-Do your family members have to twist your arm to come to church, or do you look forward to the opportunity?
+Be honest.
+Do you look forward to your daily quiet time with God?
+Are you excited when the first day of the week approaches so you can gather in His presence with His people?

-Fellow Christian, this is our hope, for God to take us home.
+Brothers and sisters in Christ, this is our hope, for God to take us home.
 "But God will redeem my life from the grave; he will surely take me to himself (Ps 49:15)."
 "You guide me with your counsel, and afterward you will take me into glory (Ps 73:24)."

-How did the glorious transition happen for Enoch?
+How did this glorious transition happen for Enoch?
 Genesis 5 doesn't tell us.
 We do know that...

 1. Something similar happened to Elijah.
 You can read about it in 2 Kings 2.
 Like Enoch, Elijah was a man of God.
 One day the prophet took a walk with his successor, Elisha.
 2 Kings 2:11-12 tells us what happened, "As they were walking along and talking together, suddenly a chariot of fire and horses of fire appeared and separated the two of them, and Elijah went up to heaven in a whirlwind.
 Elisha saw this and cried out, 'My father!
+My father!
 The chariots and horsemen of Israel!'
 And Elisha saw him no more.
 Then he took hold of his own clothes and tore them apart."